jfhbuist/backup/README.md

 chmod +x backup_WSL.sh
 ```

-The script will now prompt the user for additional information on the destination path for the data.
+The script will prompt the user for additional information on the destination path for the data.

 The term "backup letter" refers to a staggered system, where backups are made to two different folders (A and B), in an alternating pattern.
 For example, today a backup could be made to folder A.